smeets/cff/README.md

 ## idea

-Obfuscate control flow by introducing a loop and state machine (moore) which dispatches the basic blocks.
+Obfuscate control flow by replacing the function body with a state machine (moore) loop that dispatches the basic blocks.
 This dispatcher is _very_ often implemented as a switch in high-level code.

 Why do it?